-The Gambia country profile - BBC News

 The Gambia country profile

-The Gambia is one of Africa's smallest countries and, unlike many of its west Africa neighbours, has enjoyed long spells of stability since independence.
+The Gambia is one of Africa's smallest countries and, unlike many of its west African neighbours, has enjoyed long spells of stability since independence.

 President Yahya Jammeh ruled the country with an iron fist after seizing power in a bloodless coup in 1994.
-His 22-year rule came to an end in 2016, when he was defeated in a shock election result by the main opposition candidate, Adama Barrow.
+His 22-year rule came to an end in 2016, when he was defeated in a shock election result by Adama Barrow.
 Mr Jammeh only left office after mediation by neighbouring countries and the threat of armed intervention.

 Stability has not translated into prosperity.
-Despite the presence of the Gambia River, which runs through the middle of the country, only one-sixth of the land is arable and poor soil quality has led to the predominance of one crop - peanuts.
+Despite the presence of the Gambia River, which runs through the middle of the country, only one-sixth of the land is arable, and poor soil quality has led to the predominance of one crop - peanuts.

 Tourism is an important source of foreign exchange, as is the money sent home by Gambians living abroad.
 Most visitors are drawn to the resorts that occupy a stretch of the Atlantic coast.